logo

 Abstract

-This study compares 19 municipal urban home food gardening programs in Canada that ran in 2020 in response to the COVID-19 pandemic.
-These municipalities provided program participants with free gardening supplies and instructions.
-The study reveals a complicated relationship among municipalities, food gardening programs, and household and community food security and determines that the social and emotional challenges brought about by the COVID-19 pandemic are somewhat alleviated through gardening.
-Ultimately, municipalities are limited in their policy capacities to adequately address food insecurity in Canada.
+In the wake of the COVID-19 pandemic in Canada, home food gardening articles have saturated popular media outlets.
+Home food gardening is more popular than ever, and community gardens and community greenhouses are at capacity with long waiting lists for plots.
+Several local governments across the country are also participating in the food gardening craze.
+This study compares 19 municipal urban home food gardening programs that ran in 2020.
+These municipalities provided program participants with free gardening supplies and instructions on how to grow food at home.
+This study reveals a complicated relationship among municipalities, food gardening programs and household and community food security.
+The study also determines that the social and emotional challenges brought about by the COVID-19 pandemic are somewhat alleviated through gardening.
+Ultimately, municipalities are limited in their policy capacities to adequately move the needle on food insecurity in Canada.

 Publisher